digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 Initial guidelines:

-1. Name the challenge of uncontrolled vocabulary to raise awareness
-2. Rely on search techniques that are robust to heterogeneous terminology, including citation searches, tables-of-contents searches
+1. Report whether controlled vocabulary is available (raise awareness of the challenge)
-3. Systematically collect prior knowledge, including keywords used in prior literature reviews, and consult with colleagues
+2. Systematically collect prior knowledge, including keywords used in prior literature reviews, and consult with colleagues
+3. Rely on search techniques that are robust to heterogeneous terminology, including citation searches, tables-of-contents searches
 4. Complete several search iterations and look for new search terms
-5. Use evidence from previous iterations to identify relevant keywords and construct queries
+5. Use evidence from previous iterations to identify relevant keywords and construct queries \*

+\* Focus of our current research projects.

 <!--
 Note: focus on phenomena